kestra-io/docs/content/blogs/2023-09-28-release-0-12-subflow-logs-docker-builds-aws-lambda.md

 Amazon Kinesis Data Streams is a massively scalable and durable real-time data streaming service that continuously captures data from website clickstreams, database event streams, financial transactions, social media feeds, IT logs, or location-tracking events.

 The new `PutRecords` task lets you send data to Amazon Kinesis Data Streams.
-This way, you can build end-to-end workflows that extract data from various sources, transform it, and load it to Kinesis for real-time analytics use cases such as anomaly detection, dynamic pricing, and many more.
+This way, you can build end-to-end workflows that extract data from various sources, transform it, and load it to Kinesis for (near) real-time analytics use cases such as anomaly detection, dynamic pricing, and many more.

 The [following Blueprint example](https://demo.kestra.io/ui/blueprints/community/137) shows how you can orchestrate near-real-time applications using the `PutRecords` task.
 Here is a simple example: